New Order (Indonesia): Legacy

 Shortly following the end of his New Order, Suharto was generally condemned and vilified.
 The early 2000s saw a substantial growth of democratic reform, reversing many of Suharto's authoritarian policies.
 Culturally, Indonesians also began to embrace a variety of freedoms (kebebasan) beyond the political sphere in their personal lives.

 In later years, Suharto's rule has been remembered for its deadly repression, authoritarianism, and personal corruption as well as its government stability, considerable economic growth, and accompanying increases in the standard of living, creating strongly divided perceptions of Suharto and the New Order.
 Upon his death in 2008, Suharto was given a burial with full military honors, signalling a renewal in public support.

 Proposals to name Suharto a national hero of Indonesia have been debated following his death.
 A resurgence of nostalgia for Suharto's reign among some Indonesians has been linked to discontent with modern political problems and the growth of younger generations born too late to experience the New Order.
 The 2024 election of former New Order general Prabowo Subianto as President of Indonesia signalled a turning point in perceptions of Suharto, as Prabowo paid tribute to Suharto in his victory speech.
 Opinion polls showed Prabowo's victory being heavily supported by younger voters.
+Suharto was declared a National Hero of Indonesia in 2025.